jostylr/mathpebbles/src/templates.md

 * PROGRAM: whatever for a program environment.
 STOP.
 * CODE name: starting code block  SOLUTION: Some explanatory text and a code block to sub in for the solution.
 END.
+* FOOTNOTE: This pops up from the bottom.
+It ends with SOCK.

 Colons are totally optional, I hope.